Sirhowy River: Water quality in the 19th century

 Oliver Jones observed that, in Tredegar in the 1820s:

 ‘Water for domestic purposes had to be carried from the nearest stream or from one of the spouts around the district.
 These spouts tapped a head of water which collected behind a bank of earth or a wall – hence Spout Row, the name given to the first houses in the Park Hill area where one of these old spouts is still in existence. … In matters of sanitation the town was no worse – or better – than the others along the Iron Belt.
 Very few privies existed, whole rows being without one.
 Buckets, kept in a “cwtch” outside the back door, had to serve, the contents of which were disposed of on the nearest garbage heap or buried in gardens used over and over again for the same purpose.
 Heavy rains invariably caused floodings in certain areas but little could be done and the water was left to seep away in the gutters it cut for itself.’

-In 1896 the Local Government Board ordered Medical Inspector Mr Thomas William Thompson, D.P.H. to 'ascertain precisely what was the state, as regards drainage and sewerage, of the several districts comprised within [the valleys of the Rumney, Sirhowy, Ebbw Fawr, Ebbw Fach, Ebbw, and the Afon Llwyd rivers, in the counties of Monmouth and Glamorgan], and for the purpose of acquiring further information as to the best means of remedying defects of sewerage and sewage disposal which had, from time to time, been brought under the notice of the Board.’
+In 1896 the UK Government Local Government Board, the forerunner of the Ministry of Health, ordered Medical Inspector Mr Thomas William Thompson, D.P.H. to 'ascertain precisely what was the state, as regards drainage and sewerage, of the several districts comprised within [the valleys of the Rumney, Sirhowy, Ebbw Fawr, Ebbw Fach, Ebbw, and the Afon Llwyd rivers, in the counties of Monmouth and Glamorgan], and for the purpose of acquiring further information as to the best means of remedying defects of sewerage and sewage disposal which had, from time to time, been brought under the notice of the Board.’
 Thompson reported as follows:

 Sewage Pollution. – The most serious pollution of the Sirhowy river by sewage is that which occurs in the urban district of Tredegar, where the slop sewage of a population of some 18,000 persons, and a considerable share of their excremental sewage, are poured, without any attempt at purification, into the stream.
 Lower down, the river also receives, either directly or indirectly through tributary streams, most of the crude slop sewage of the villages of Hollybush, Argoed, and Blackwood, in the Bedwellty Urban District, and some of the slop sewage from various villages and scattered groups of dwellings in the St. Mellons Rural District, especially Cwmcorrwg, Woodfield, Gelligroes, and Pont Llanfraith, though in this district some attempt has been made to limit pollution of the river by the use of cesspools for the disposal of slop sewage.

-Trade polution. – There are no tin-plate works in this valley, or other works likely to cause serious chemical solution.
+Trade pollution. – There are no tin-plate works in this valley, or other works likely to cause serious chemical solution.
 Coal-washing is practised at Tytrist and Sirhowy Collieries in the Tredegar Urban District.
 At the former the Belgian process is in use, at the latter a less efficient method.'